4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Honestly, as far as Asian cities go, Colombo might not immediately strike you as the most exciting.

-However, there are lots of unique things to do in Colombo if you know where to look.
+However, there are many unique things to do in Colombo if you know where to look.

 There are still some beautiful Colonial buildings to see in the Fort area as well as temples, spas, museums and markets.